 Sampling for most high-volume courtesy and business reply mail delivery points was not enabled during the quarter, resulting in very limited representation of the reply mail portion of Single-Piece First-Class Mail® letters/postcards in the Last Mile sample.
 Due to the very limited data available to measure the overall transit time for this mail, all of the courtesy and business reply mail were excluded from these results.
 It should be noted that the legacy system did not measure delivery to these delivery points either.
 This is a deviation to the plan, not a degradation in comparison to the legacy system.

-National Single-Piece First-Class Mail® Two-Day performance in FY2019 Quarter 3 was 93.9 percent on time and national Three-To-Five Day performance was 86.5 percent on time.
-The Two-Day performance score was 0.9 points lower than the same period last year.
-The Three-To-Five-Day performance score was 0.3 points lower than the same period last year.
+In FY2020 Quarter 3, national Single-Piece First-Class Mail® Two-Day performance was 92.4 percent on time and national Three-To-Five Day performance was 81.4 percent on time.
+The Two-Day performance score was 1.5 points lower than the same period last year.
+The Three-To-Five-Day performance score was 5.1 points lower than the same period last year.

-Nationally, at least 98.7 percent of mail across all service standards was delivered within the service standard plus three days in FY2019 Quarter 3.
+Nationally, at least 98.1 percent of mail across all service standards was delivered within the service standard plus three days in FY2020 Quarter 3.

-In FY2019 Quarter 3 at the district level, there were not any districts that scored at or above the performance target of 96.50 for Two-Day.
-Western New York and Oklahoma had the highest Two-Day performance at 96.2 percent on time.
-Two-Day performance improved for 11 out of 67 districts compared to the same period last year.
-Western Pennsylvania had the highest Three-To-Five-Day performance at 90.0 percent on time.
-Three-To-Five-Day performance improved for 30 districts compared to the same period last year.
+In FY2020 Quarter 3 at the district level, there were not any districts that scored at or above the performance target of 96.50 for Two-Day.
+Dakotas had the highest Two-Day performance at 96.1 percent on time.
+Two-Day performance improved for 9 out of 67 districts compared to the same period last year.
+Hawkeye had the highest Three-To-Five-Day performance at 87.3 percent on time.
+Three-To-Five-Day performance improved for one district compared to the same period last year.

 |Percent On Time||Percent On Time||Percent On Time|